Noncompact $\mathbf{CP}^N$ as a phase space of superintegrable systems: Concluding remarks

 \item describing the superintegrable deformations of the free particle on the spheres/hyperboloids, and the spherical/hyperbolic oscillators, in a similar way.
 For this purpose we expect to consider the "$\kappa$-deformation" of the K\"ahler structure of the Klein model, in the spirit of the so-called ``$\kappa$-deformation approach" developed in \cite{ranada}. \item constructing spin-extensions of the above models, choosing the noncompact analogs of complex Grassmanians as phase spaces. \end{itemize} We plan to address these problems soon.

 \acknowledgements We thank Tigran Hakobyan for his interest in our work and useful comments.
-We acknowledge a partial support of the grant of Armenian Committee of Science 18T-1C106, and the Regional Doctoral Program on Theoretical and Experimental Particle Physics Program sponsored by VolkswagenStiftung (E.Kh.).
-The work of E.Kh. was completed within the ICTP Affiliated Center Program AF-04.
+This work was supported by the Armenian Science Committee within joint research project with Russian Foundation for Basic Research, grant 20RF-023.
+The work of E.Kh. was completed within the Regional Doctoral Program on Theoretical and Experimental Particle Physics Program sponsored by VolkswagenStiftung, and the ICTP Affiliated Center Program AF-04.